wultra/powerauth-webflow/docs/Components.md

   - This application is written in ReactJS and it communicates with the backend using [REST API](./Web-Flow-REST-API-Reference.md) and [Web Sockets](./Web-Socket-Communication-Protocol.md).
 - **Backend services** - REST services which respond to requests from the frontend application and communicate with other components.
   - The logic of resolving next step in the operation is handled by the Next Step server, so the Web Flow Backend offloads all such decisions to the Next Step server.
 Handling of operation updates is done by Next Step, too.
-  - Data Adapter is used to retrieve data from remote backends such as information about the user as well as trigger actions such as sending the authorization SMS with OTP.
+  - Data Adapter is used to retrieve data from remote backends such as information about the user and provides integration with any services required for completing the authentication flow.
   - Mobile Token interacts with Web Flow backend services to obtain information about current operation (retrieved from Next Step Server), signature verification (processed through PowerAuth Server) and push message delivery (requests sent to PowerAuth Push Server).

 ## Next Step Server